Introduction to Wedding Arms

-1. For two weeks before the event I do this very simple Tracy Austin five minute exercise routine using one or two pound weights.
-This increases the muscle tone and improves the skin laxity.
+1. For two weeks before the event I do this very simple Tracy Austin five-minute exercise routine (see photos immediately below) using one or two-pound weights.
+This increases muscle tone and improves skin laxity.

 4. When you take any photos try to put your hand on your hip.
-What this does is it makes your arm look thinner as you’re not squishing your arm against your side which looks less flattering.
+This creates a beautiful space between your arm and torso.
+This makes your arm look thinner as you’re not squishing your arm against your side which looks less flattering.

 Here you see me (and my arms) wearing a royal blue gently ruched sleeveless dress.
 I love the color and the style is very flattering as well as forgiving.

-My last tip is that with any sleeveless top to insure that your bra doesn’t peak out I have a dress maker or tailor put in lingerie straps that snap over my shoulder strap of my bra, and secure it to my dress shoulder seam.
-Another option is to buy these shoulder strap retainers (Amazon).
-These are cool as they’re transferable from one outfit to another as they just pin onto the inside of your dress shoulder seam.
+5. My last tip is that with any sleeveless top or top, to ensure that your bra doesn’t peak, out I have a dressmaker or tailor put in lingerie straps that snap over the shoulder strap of my bra, and secure it to my dress shoulder seam.
+Another option is to buy these shoulder strap retainers.
+These are great as they’re transferable from one outfit to another as they just pin onto the inside of your dress shoulder seam.

 Happy Wedding Day!!!